 After dragging myself away from the Lovers Point area, I continued the drive around the coast towards other points of interest in Pacific Grove.

-This city, sandwiched between Pebble Beach and Monterey, is notorious for many things even though it is enclosed in less than 3 square miles.
+Pacific Grove, a city sandwiched between Pebble Beach and Monterey, is notorious for many things even though it is enclosed in less than 3 square miles.

+Before digging in, let’s get to know Pacific Grove better.
 Here are some interesting facts about the city:

 - Pacific Grove was founded in 1875 by a group of Methodists who modeled the town after Ocean Grove, New Jersey.

 - The city is known as “Butterfly Town USA” because Monarch Butterflies stop here during their annual migration (the city protects their sanctuary).
 There is even a butterfly parade every fall.

 - Pacific Grove is full of Victorian houses.

 - Robert Louis Stevenson (he wrote the book Treasure Island) loved to wander around the areas that are nowadays within city limits.

 - For a number of years, John Steinbeck (Nobel Prize in Literature) lived in a cottage located in the city.

 As you can see, this place has many claims to fame.
 A little bit surprised?
 Keep reading since there is more!